|

 "omitted" from warm objects it is "emitted"

 reflected or transmitted.
-There is no radiant
+There is no thermal

 transfer between two bodies of the same